BCG Vaccinations and TB testing at CityDoc

 BCG Vaccine £75.
 Telephone Reservation Required.
 Limited Availability due to National Shortage.

-For individuals above 5 years of age, evidence is required that you have had no previous exposure to TB prior to vaccination.
-This takes the form of a Mantoux Skin Test-see TB testing.
+You will require require evidence that you have had no previous exposure to TB prior to vaccination.
+This takes the form of a Mantoux Skin Test.

 The BCG Vaccine